Denmark holding company formation

 • Audit: Accounts must be audited and, after auditing, are lodged in a registry to which the public has access.

-• Minimum Share Capital: The minimum share capital requirement is high being approximately US$18,000 for a private company and US$75,000 for a public company.
+• Minimum Share Capital: The minimum share capital requirement is DKK 125,000 for a private company and DKK 500,000 for a public company.
 All the share capital must be fully paid up in cash or in kind before registration.
 In the event of the contribution being in non-liquid assets an accountant must confirm the value.
 (NB: If the value of the holding in the subsidiary exceeds the minimum capital requirements no cash injection would be required).

 • Bearer Shares: Private companies cannot issue bearer shares whereas Public companies can.